-Shelford runs an instrumental program for students from ELC to Year 8.
-In both the Junior and Senior school. the instrumental program is incorporated into the Music program.
+Shelford runs an instrumental program for students from Prep to Year 8.
+In both the Junior and Senior school.
+The instrumental program is incorporated into the Music program.
 The extensive program offers many opportunities for students with a range of award winning orchestras and ensembles.

-The Junior Music Program is offered from ELC through to Year 6.
+The Junior Music Program is offered from Prep through to Year 6.

 In the lower primary years, classes are designed to foster a love of musical and creative activity.
 Orff and Kodaly approaches to music education are incorporated where children are encouraged to develop their natural musical ability through active participation in a wide range of sequenced activities and games.
 Children develop and build upon their existing conceptual knowledge and musical skills.